rpadmanabhan/scip/README.md

 # scip
 Scheme code

-This repository contains scheme code from the SCIP book, it is an effort towards practicing writing scheme.
+This repository contains scheme code from the SCIP book, it is an effort towards practising scheme.